Online Tutor For English

 Diane: You got it, baby!
 Let's try it now.

-catch: transitive verb. to get hold of something, a ball in this conversation
+catch: transitive verb.
+To get hold of something, a ball in this conversation

-quite often: adverb. every now and then
+quite often: adverb.
+Every now and then

-miss: transitive verb. not to be able to catch something
+miss: transitive verb.
+Not to be able to catch something

-quite: adverb. good enough in quantity or quality, or intensity.
+quite: adverb.
+Good enough in quantity or quality, or intensity.
 "I feel quite good."
 I feel good enough.

-often: time adverb. frequently
+often: time adverb.
+Frequently

-follow: transitive verb. to trace with eyes (in this conversation).
+follow: transitive verb.
+To trace with eyes (in this conversation).
 "Don't follow the ball with your eyes."

-throw: transitive verb. to kick the ball with force (in this conversation)
+throw: transitive verb.
+To kick the ball with force (in this conversation)

 habit: noun.
 An accustomed way of doing things.
 We have good habits, such as exercising, eating right; and bad habits, such as smoking.